thought-machine/please/docs/codelabs/plz_query.md

 ### Including based on label

 Targets can be labeled in Please.
-Most of the built in rules apply some basic labels.
-The language rules apply language labels e.g. the go rules apply the `go` label to their targets.
+Most of the built-in rules apply some basic labels.
+The language rules apply language labels, e.g. the go rules apply the `go` label to their targets.
 These can be very usful to run all tests for a given
 language:

 ```